nlamonaco86/CastlesAndCoding/README.md

 Monsters can also be randomly generated and will scale with the hero's stats - the stronger the hero, the more fearsome the monsters will be.

-Players can also create Non-Payer Characters with their own items, inventory, and things to say.
+Players can also create Non-Player Characters with their own items, inventory, and things to say.

 ## Combat and Loot System